This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Top Attractions

-Hovering over Malá Strana, Prague Castle is impossible to miss.
+Hovering over Malá Strana, the Prague Castle is impossible to miss.
 Taking you on a journey back to the 9th century, the castle is spellbinding and its sheer size helps to spread out the crowds.

-Within and around the castle is a wonderful array of sights and activities, including the Sternberg Palace, the largest art institution in the country.
+Within and around the castle is a fantastic array of sights and activities, including the Sternberg Palace, the largest art institution in the country.
 Complementing the gallery are St. George Basilica and St. Vitus Cathedral.

 Hotel Recommendations